-Diabetic retinopathy (“DR”) is a complication of diabetes caused by damage to blood vessels in the eyes.
-There aren’t usually any early warning signs or symptoms of DR. When vision loss occurs it is often too late to fully restore sight.
-That is why it is crucial that diabetics have eye exams at least once a year.
+Diabetic retinopathy (DR) is a complication of diabetes caused by damage to blood vessels in the eyes.
+There aren’t usually any early warning signs or symptoms of DR. When vision loss occurs, it is often too late to fully restore sight, making it crucial for people with diabetes to get eye exams at least once a year.

-An estimated five million individuals worldwide suffer from DR today, accounting for 4.8% of blindness worldwide.
+An estimated 3.0 million individuals worldwide suffer from DR today, accounting for 0.36% of blindness worldwide.
 According to the World Health Organization, diabetes is the leading cause of new cases of blindness among adults aged 20-74 years.
-More than 170 million people worldwide currently have diabetes, and this number is projected to skyrocket to 366 million by 2030.
-Approximately half of these cases are likely to develop DR. Rates of both diabetes and DR are expected increase significantly in developing countries due to a lack of access to health care
+Currently, more than 422 million people worldwide have diabetes, and this number is projected to skyrocket in the next decade.
+Approximately half of these cases are likely to develop DR. Rates of both diabetes and DR are expected to increase significantly in developing countries due to a lack of access to health care.

 Factors that may increase the chance of someone with diabetes developing DR include the following:

 - How long the patient has had diabetes